offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 ![FreeCAD Part Design workbench toolbar](freecad_part_design_toolbar.png)

-To apply !!thickness!!, select relevant faces and use either toolbar button 26.
+To apply !!thickness!!, select relevant faces and use toolbar button 26.

 A **!!Thickness!!
 Parameters** pane will pop open.
 To add faces, click **Select**, select the face, and then click **Confirm Selection**.
 To remove faces, click on the face in the list and press Del.